Shelter-in-place, evacuation orders lifted a day after chemical plant fire sent a plume containing chlorine high into the air

 Air quality surveys conducted by state and federal agencies “revealed the harmful irritant chlorine” coming from the facility, county officials said in a news release Monday morning.
 Exposure to chlorine can cause burning of the eyes, nose and mouth, according to the US Centers for Disease Control and Prevention.
 It can also lead to coughing, choking, nausea, vomiting, headache and dizziness.

-Officials in Fulton County, to the west of Rockdale County, are investigating reports of a haze and a strong chemical smell believed to be related to the plume from the plant, Atlanta-Fulton County Emergency Management said Monday.
+Officials in Fulton County, to the west of Rockdale County, were investigating reports of a haze and a strong chemical smell believed to be related to the plume from the plant, Atlanta-Fulton County Emergency Management said Monday.

 Interstate 20 near the plant reopened in both directions Monday after authorities shut down portions of the highway Sunday citing “unpredictable path and wind direction, which could change the direction of the irritants in the air.”